List of Westworld characters: Arnold Weber

 Arnold Weber is portrayed by Jeffrey Wright.
 He was the co-founder and developer of Westworld alongside Ford.
 Arnold had come to anthropomorphize his already life-like creations, and made it his goal to bring the Westworld hosts to full sentience, with Dolores as his test bed.
 When the park was nearing opening, 30+ years before the "present day" of the show's timeline, Arnold had not yet been able to succeed in this, having concluded that the path to sentience was not simply linear.
 Having failed to achieve his goal, and believing that the intended function of even non-sentient hosts was still tantamount to them being misused by guests, he instructed Dolores to kill all the other hosts, then kill himself and herself, hoping this tragic event would prevent the park from opening.

 Teddy Flood

 Theodore "Teddy" Flood is portrayed by James Marsden.
 He is a host in the role of a gunslinger who returns to Sweetwater looking to rekindle his relationship with Dolores.
 His narrative loop means that he stays close to Dolores during the uprising, but does not achieve the same level of sentience that she does.
 He becomes aware that he is a host when Dolores reprograms him against his will, allowing him to attack guests.
 This causes Teddy to feel betrayed and he angrily rejects her.
 Although he loves Dolores, he can't live with what she's made him do, and what she's going to make him do.
 He makes the choice to shoot himself in the head.
 Dolores later uploads him to the Sublime, believing he deserves a better place.
-Marsden returns in the fourth season in a currently undisclosed role.
+Teddy returns in the fourth season, appearing in Christina's life and helping her find answers about it.